Workhorse gets $25 million needed to finish electric delivery van – TechCrunch

 Meanwhile, GM has been in talks since early 2019 to sell its Lordstown vehicle factory in Ohio to Workhorse Group.
 GM’s Lordstown factory stopped producing the automaker’s Chevrolet Cruze in March; without any new vehicles slated for the factory, workers were laid off.

-Under potential Lordstown deal, a new entity led by Workhorse founder Steve Burns would acquire the facility.
+Under the potential Lordstown deal, a new entity led by Workhorse founder Steve Burns would acquire the facility.
 Workhorse would hold a minority interest in the new entity.
 This new entity would allow Workhorse to seek new equity without diluting existing shareholder value.

 Workhorse would build a commercial electric pickup at the plant if the deal goes through, Hughes has said.